 Tenants are legally bound to pay rent for the full lease term, typically one year, whether or not you continue to live in the rental unit—with some exceptions, as follows.

 There are some important exceptions to the blanket rule that a tenant who breaks a lease owes the rent for the entire lease term.
 You may be able to legally move out before the lease term ends in the following situations.

-Under state law in Virginia, your landlord must give you 24 hours’ notice to enter rental property for maintenance, but does not need to give you any notice if you have requested maintenance (Va.
-Code Ann. § 55-248.18).
-If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, you would be considered “constructively evicted,” as described above; this would usually justify you breaking the lease without further rent obligation.
+Under state law in Virginia, your landlord must give you 24 hours' notice to enter rental property for maintenance, but does not need to give you any notice if you have requested maintenance.
+(Va.
+Code Ann. §§ 55.1-1229, 55.1-1249 (2020).)
+If your landlord repeatedly violates your rights to privacy, or does things like removing windows or doors, turning off your utilities, or changing the locks, you would be considered "constructively evicted," and this would usually trigger the procedure for relief described above.

 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.